-It’s a shame the useless products get most of the airtime, because there are many applications today that are solving important problems—in healthcare, manufacturing, transportation, energy, and more.
+It’s a shame the useless products get most of the airtime because there are many applications today that solve significant problems—in healthcare, manufacturing, transportation, energy, and more.

 So this is a call to action for all you IoT Product Managers: Leverage IoT only if it provides more value to your customer or your company.

-During the 2016 Mind the Product Conference in San Francisco, Des Traynor, Co-Founder of Intercom, made the point that Product Managers should keep an eye on technology trends, but only adopt them if they enable you to provide a better/cheaper/faster solution for your customer.
+During a Mind the Product conference in San Francisco, Des Traynor, Co-Founder of Intercom, said that Product Managers should keep an eye on technology trends but only adopt them if they enable you to provide a better/cheaper/faster solution for your customer.

-It’s important for Product Leaders to realize IoT is not a silver bullet, or a way to make easy money by jumping on the latest trend.
+Product Leaders need to realize IoT is not a silver bullet or a way to make easy money by jumping on the latest trend.
 IoT should be considered another tool in our toolbox that helps us provide more value to our customers.